alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 \
 At the end of the song, make a different animal sound and show another toy animal.
 Say: **What other animals did God make?
 God made the dog (or another animal).
 Can you hear the dog bark?
 Woof, woof.
 God made the dog.
 God made the animals because He loves us**.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-08-animals.mp3] Animals {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-08-animals.mp3] Animals {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #67.
 Used by permission."}

 **^[SING AGAIN]({"style":{"text":{"color": "#a65726"}}})** ^[“Animals, Animals.”]({"style":{"text":{"color": "#bf9648", "typeface": "BaskervilleBT-Bold"}}}) Add other animals and sing the song again as time and attention allows.